 Dean and Judge Adrian G. Duplantier Distinguished Professor of Law

-J.D., University of Pennsylvania School of Law, 1989; B.A., Princeton University, 1985
+J.D., University of Pennsylvania School of Law; B.A., Princeton University.

 A prolific author, Dean López has placed articles in journals such as the Harvard Latino Law Review, the Georgetown Immigration Law Journal, the Hastings Women’s Law Journal and the Seton Hall Law Journal.
 She has also published articles in Revista Juridica de la Universidad Interamericana and Revista de Derecho de Extranjeria.
-Her book, Persistent Inequality: Contemporary Realities in The Education of Undocumented Latino/a Children (with Gerardo R. López), published by Routledge: Taylor and Francis Group in late 2009.
+Her book, Persistent Inequality: Contemporary Realities in The Education of Undocumented Latino/a Children (with Gerardo R. López), was published by Routledge: Taylor and Francis Group in late 2009.
 Her current research projects are (1) an examination of U.S. and European immigration laws (3) the status of women lawyers in Lousiana, and (3) diversity in the legal profession during the economic downturn.

-Dean López is the recipient of the 2011 Sigueme Award from the IUPUI Latino Students Association; of the 2008 Diversity Attorney in Practice Award from the Indiana Lawyer and the 2007 Rabb Emison Diversity Award from the Indiana State Bar Association.
+Dean López was the recipient of the 2011 Sigueme Award from the IUPUI Latino Students Association; of the 2008 Diversity Attorney in Practice Award from the Indiana Lawyer and the 2007 Rabb Emison Diversity Award from the Indiana State Bar Association.
 Professor López received the 2006 Trustees Teaching Award from Indiana University.
 She was named a Dean's Fellow in recognition of scholarly excellence at the Indiana University School of Law, Indianapolis.
 She was the recipient of a Special Recognition Award from the Chair of the Second National People of Color Legal Scholarship Conference held at the George Washington University School of Law in October of 2004.
 The law school's Hispanic Law Society (HLS) gave Professor López their 2004 Award "in recognition of her commitment to her students and loyal support of the HLS."
 She has also received awards from the Hispanic Bar Association of Pennsylvania, the Travis County Texas Women Lawyers Association (for contributions to the minority community) and from the University of Missouri Columbia School of Law, where she was a recipient of Faculty Performance Shares.